Some days it's tough to take the tech industry seriously. Other days it's really tough.

 I don't wear a suit to work every day, although I don't wear a T-shirt either.
 However if I'm in a customer-facing situation, you'll find me suited and booted.
 Since I'm on the vendor side, it shows due respect for current or prospective customers' time.
 I also wear a suit to meet analysts, though, despite the fact that in that situation I am on the customer's side of the table.
 Again, it's about respect and being a grown-up professional.

 What is noticeable is that it has happened a couple of times that I have got it wrong.
 One day I was in the office and ended up having to attend a customer meeting at short notice.
-I had on a shirt and a jacket, but I had no tie and I was wearing jeans and sneakers.
+I had on a shirt and a blazer, but I had no tie and I was wearing jeans and sneakers.
 I apologised to the customer, and there was no issue.

 On the other hand, it happened to me to visit a "cool" cloud company in my normal business warpaint, and was told in the lift to remove my tie as "otherwise they won't listen to you"….